oskar951/GroupProject/README.md

 ## MoSCoW

 ### Must Have
-* Kanban style board for project tracking
-* Version control system using the feature branch model to implement developing code
-* CI server to automatically build and deploy software to a cloud hosted machine
-* Docker for containerisation
-* Docker swarm for container orchestration
-* Ansible for configuring and deploying the application
+* Fully functional dockerised application
-* 4 micro services which work together, are load balanced and replicated throughout nodes in order to stay up whilst being updated
+* Persistent database
+* Automatic deployment
+* Automatic allocation

 ### Should Have
-* Clear and detailed documentation showing progress throughout the project and testing
-* The applciation provides an outcome dependant on rules
-* Designs for the project before it is started
-* Webhooks so that jenkins can build instantly when github has been updated
+* Have disaster recovery
+* Have monitoring of both IAM users and infrastructure

 ### Could Have
-* More complicated service which asks for user input as well as providing the user with a generated output
-* Full CRUD funcionality
-* Security through proper firewall use and changing of passwords
+* Use of NGINX reverse proxy to make the site easier to access
+* Increased security for IAM users through two factor authentication

-### Wont Have
+### Want to Have
-* Extra functionality allowing people to up or down vote the usernames that they get so that more popular name combinations can be provided
-* Fully integrated autoamtic testing with 100% coverage
+* High availability
+* Multiple regions to reduce latency and provide an extra layer of redundancy

 ## Risk Assessment

-In my risk assessment I have listed possible risks with the project.
-I added the risks cause and effect as well as the likelihood of it happening, this is then followed by a control measure which can help negate the risk and give it a lower likelihood and consequence.
+In our risk assessment we have listed possible risks with the project.
+We added the risks cause and effect as well as the likelihood of it happening, and what we can do to help negate the risk and give it a lower likelihood and consequence.

 ![Risk Assessment](https://github.com/oskar951/SFIA2/blob/master/Images/RiskAssessment1.jpg)